Tuesday 18 February 1941

 |This is a picture from a Historic American Buildings Survey by photographer George Neuschafer taken on 18 February 1941.
 This is the Morris-Goodwin House, Fort Elfsboro Road, Salem, Salem County, NJ.
 (Library of Congress).|

 Australian Government: Prime Minister Menzies continues his epic journey from Melbourne to London.
-Today, he flies from Lagos to Freetown, which he describes as "a considerable and modern looking town with a fine spacious harbour."
+Today, he flies from Lagos to Freetown, which he describes as "a considerable and modern looking town with a fine spacious harbor."
 In a great coincidence (see above), Menzies repeats his disdain for Wavell:

 It all takes me back to the Libyan campaign - Wavell will get a peerage and a place in history, while O'Connor will get a C.B.!Holocaust: IG Farben meets with Schlesien-Benzin Co.
-The topic is creating a Buna werke (factory) to manufacture synthetic oil.
+The topic is creating a Buna Werke (factory) to manufacture synthetic oil.
 The locations discussed Auschwitz, which one of the Schlesien-Benzin directors (Josenhans) comments:

 The inhabitants of Auschwitz consist of 2000 Germans, 4000 Jews and 7000 Poles...
 The Jews and Poles, if industry is established there, will be turned out, so that the town will then be available for the staff of the factory...
 A concentration camp will be built in the immediate neighbourhood of Auschwitz for the Jews and Poles.There already is a camp at Auschwitz, but the company men are dismayed by the quality of the potential labor force there.
-However, Reichsmarschall Hermann Goering also approves use of the Auschwitz workers today and feels they are good enough, so construction is soon under way.
+However, Reichsmarschall Hermann Goering also approves the use of the Auschwitz workers today and feels they are good enough, so construction is soon underway.